mveillon/lisser/README.md

 It then takes the weekly spending and prorates it over a month, since the "weekly" spending value has bills from the full month.

-This concept of smoothing outliers is also applied to certain graphs.
+This concept of smoothing outliers is also applied to all transactions for certain graphs.
 For these graphs, all transactions over the threshold defined in the `config` files will be removed.

-This happens for all monthly graphs, and the transaction totals are not smoothed and added back in.
+This happens for all monthly graphs.
+In this case, the transaction totals are not smoothed and added back in.

-This only happens for yearly graphs that are grouped by week instead of month.
+The code also uses projected spending for yearly graphs that are grouped by week instead of month.
 This is to say that a full year of data would produce a graph with 52 dots instead of 12.
 With a smaller sample size, the data points would seem much more extreme.
 In this case, the total price of the outliers is smoothed out evenly over the whole graph and added back in.

 ## Can I turn projected spending off?

-__YES!__
+**YES!**

 If this whole smoothing-things-out thing isn't for you, you can disable it in the configs.